file-format/Docs/en/database/accdt.md

 `External relationship` - where the target is an external resource not in the package.

-## How to open ACCDT file?

-ACCDT file can be opened using Microsoft Access 365.

 ## References ##

 * [Access Template File Format](https://docs.microsoft.com/en-us/openspecs/sharepoint_protocols/ms-accdt/0a4a68d7-7a85-4a27-ad74-730db57862d7)